 Dayville is a quiet town time left behind.
 There is a cafe, mini market with gas, a mercantile, and park with playground.
 Hiking and car tour maps are available at the John Day Fossil Beds Nat'l Monument Thomas Codon Visitor Center 8 miles away.

-This fully furnished 2-bedroom 2-bathroom unit located behind the Dayville Post Office has a queen bed in the first bedroom, 2 XL twin beds in the back bedroom,a pull out couch that can sleep 2, a large living room, a kitchen with seating for 4, appliances and everything you need to cook and serve your meal, including oil, flour, sugar, salt & pepper.
+This fully furnished 3-bedroom 2-bathroom unit located behind the Dayville Post Office has a queen bed in the first bedroom, 2 XL twin beds in the back bedroom, living room, 2 newly remodeled bathrooms and a kitchen with seating for 6 with everything you need to cook and serve your meal, including oil, flour, sugar, salt & pepper.